This is the best summer zucchini recipe that you’ve never even heard of. I call these new dumplings “bikini zucchini gyoza”.

 If you find a way to make these vegetarian or vegan, please share your creation!

-How to make Bikini Zucchini Gyoza
+What to Serve with Zucchini Gyoza

 Zucchini Recipe - Healthy, Low Carb Gyoza